noflo/noflo/README.md

         console.log "Graph loaded"
         console.log network.graph.toDOT()

+## Language for Flow-Based Programming

+In addition to the JSON format described above, FBP has its own Domain-Specific Language (DSL) for easy graph definition.
+The syntax is the following:

+* `'somedata' -> PORT Process(Component)` sends initial data _somedata_ to port _PORT_ of process _Process_ that runs component _Component_
+* `A(Component1) X -> Y B(Component2)` sets up a connection between port _X_ of process _A_ that runs component _Component1_ and port _Y_ of process _B_ that runs component _Component2_

+You can connect multiple components and ports together on one line, and separate connection definitions with a newline or a comma (`,`).

+Components only have to be specified the first time you mention a new process.
+Afterwards, simply append empty parentheses (`()`) after the process name.

+Example:

+    'somefile.txt' -> SOURCE Read(ReadFile) OUT -> IN Split(SplitStr)
+    Split() OUT -> IN Count(Counter) COUNT -> IN Display(Output)
+    Read() ERROR -> IN Display()

+NoFlo supports the FBP language fully.
+You can either load a graph with a string of FBP-language commands with:

+    fbpData = "<some FBP language connections>"

+    noflo = require "noflo"
+    noflo.graph.loadFbp fbpData, (graph) ->
+        console.log "Graph loaded"
+        console.log graph.toDOT()

+The `.fbp` file suffix is used for files containing FBP language.
+This means you can load them also the same way as you load JSON files, using the `noflo.loadFile` method.

 ## Development

 NoFlo development happens on GitHub.
 Just fork the [main repository](https://github.com/bergie/noflo), make modifications and send a pull request.